How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

 \textbf{Lateral displacement error:} Keeping an LG beam axis and its receiving entity fully aligned is difficult.
 For long-distance transmissions, this requirement is even more challenging.
-An alignment error does not only render optical power loss but also, more crucially, cause expansion of the spiral spectrum resulting in crosstalk effect and mode detection difficulty~\cite{willner2016design}.
-Even though it has been shown that the lateral offset can improve resiliency against eavesdropping~\cite{gibson2004OAMsecurity}, {such an analysis is lacking in DS communications.}
+An alignment error does not only render optical power loss, but also, more crucially, cause expansion of the spiral spectrum resulting in {a} crosstalk effect and mode detection difficulty~\cite{willner2016design}.
+Even though it has been shown that the lateral offset can improve resiliency against eavesdropping~\cite{gibson2004OAMsecurity}, and can be mitigated with the use of lateral correction methods~\cite{zhang2021extraction}, {such an analysis is lacking in DS communications.}

-Despite the efforts done, a significant contribution yet still need to be done handling DS challenges considering the accomplishments done in limited distances moving forward to facilitating OAM implementation in DS.
+Despite the efforts {made}, a significant contribution still needed to handle DS challenges considering the accomplishments {made} in limited distances moving forward to facilitating OAM implementation in DS.